 An estimated 1.9 million adults aged 16 to 59 years experienced domestic abuse in the last year, according to the year ending March 2017 Crime Survey for England and Wales (1.2 million women, 713,000 men).
 The majority of victims of domestic homicides recorded between April 2013 and March 2016 were females (70%).
 Approximately 85,000 women and 12,000 men are raped in England and Wales alone every year; that's roughly 11 rapes (of adults alone) every hour.
-These figures include assaults by penetration and attempts.
 Nearly half a million adults are sexually assaulted in England and Wales each year.
 1 in 5 women aged 16 - 59 has experienced some form of sexual violence since the age of 16.
 Only around 15% of those who experience sexual violence choose to report to the police.
 Approximately 90% of those who are raped know the perpetrator prior to the offence.